daniela-venuta/SOEN357-Mini-Project/index.md

 ## Market Research
 Currently there is no app on the market that both monitors lifestyle and screen time.
 What most people do is that they use a collection of apps to fill all the functions they need so for example, they would use fitbit to improve their physical health in conjunction with apple fitness+ at the gym and lose it to build up healthy meals.
 Here follows a Venn diagram displaying what apps exist on the market and what they cover:
 ![Venn Diagram](assets\MarketResearch-vennDiagram.jpg)
 We can see that most apps specialize with no true super app which makes it so users are forced to use multiple apps together.
 Also note that there is no lifestyle app that covers screen time.
+Daylio is a diary kind of app which allows it to fill many functions but it was primarily designed around feelings so it is in essence a mental support app.

 ## Surveys
 To further understand our users, we conducted a survey to further elicit what they need or expect from health applications.
 These surveys were also the basis for our user personas, based on different age groups, interests and needs from a health super app.
 The survey can be accessed [here](https://docs.google.com/forms/d/e/1FAIpQLSeXmbpaGAEwBv28cvgpiyiZQf132VVsk4mRlpsMhtqeBPvRhA/viewform?usp=sf_link).